saachi-surana/rag-project/README.md

 # How to Build a Retrieval-Augmented Generation (RAG) Chatbot

 ### Introduction:
-This document provides step-by-step instructions to build a RAG chatbot and system to allow users to chat with their own pdf files.
-This guide will cover environment setup and chatbot database initialization.
-This guide will not cover advanced Machine Learning theory, or custom model training.
+This document provides step-by-step instructions to build a RAG chatbot and system to allow users to chat with their own PDF files.
+This guide covers environment setup and chatbot database initialization.
+This guide does not cover advanced Machine Learning theory, or custom model training.

 ### Audience:
 This document is meant for anyone that wants to leverage Large Language Models (LLMs) to analyze and interact with their personal files, without uploading them to public, third-party interfaces that have training data on information that is outside of what has been provided by the user.
-No advanced coding degree is required, however users should have a basic comfort level with installing software via a terminal.
-In addition, users to be sure to note that while this system provides a high level of accuracy for their uploaded files, as it does not have access to the data that public third-party chatbots have, this tool is designed for context-specific retrieval, and not general-purpose knowledge.
+No advanced coding experience is required, however users should have a basic comfort level with installing software via a terminal.
+In addition, users should note that while this system provides a high level of accuracy for their uploaded files, it does not have access to the data that public third-party chatbots have.
+So, this tool is designed for context-specific retrieval, and not general-purpose knowledge.

 ### How RAG Works:
 LLMs are trained on vast amounts of public data, but they don’t know exactly what is in your files and folders.
 RAG bridges this gap, retrieving information specifically from your files without you having to retrain an AI, something that is both expensive and difficult, and instead acts as a search engine of your files for the AI.